 Flue Gas Monitor with Thermal Flow Meters

 Sage Prime and Paramount insertion-style thermal mass flow meters provide the wide turndown required to cover both the extremely low flows (low velocities) associated with standard venting and the high flow (high rates) associated with wide swings in output.
-Their fast response to flow changes, low-pressure drop, and reproducibility are significant characteristics for a flue gas reporting application.
+Their fast response to flow changes, low-pressure drop, and reproducibility are significant characteristics of a flue gas reporting application.
 Also, Sage Flow Meters provide the customer with a unique in-situ calibration check at a “no-flow” (0 SCFM) condition.
 This distinctive procedure assures that the flow meter has retained the original NIST Traceable calibration, verifies the meter’s accuracy, confirms that the sensors are clean and that the flow meter hasn’t drifted or shifted.
 It is a tremendous benefit since it eliminates the cost and inconvenience of annual calibrations on the flow meter and provides the data needed to comply with several environmental protocols.

 Image by Csaba Nagy and PublicDomainPictures from Pixabay